uttams2309/youtube-comment-extractor/README.md

 # youtube-comment-extractor
-it extract comments and subtitles using youutbe api
+it extract comments and subtitles using youtube api